 Uchitelle (who covered economic and labor issues for the New York Times for 25 years) argues that the decline of American manufacturing—from 29 percent of GDP in 1953 to 12 percent today—has harmed the country, because manufacturing jobs anchored vibrant urban communities and are better and more skill-intensive than the jobs that replaced them.
 His evidence comes largely from years of visiting factories and knowledgeably interviewing workers, management, owners, and public officials—valuable evidence that makes this book worth reading.
 He proposes increasing manufacturing’s share back to at least 19 percent of GDP, which could be achieved if we were to reject the “misbegotten notion that government shouldn’t pick winners.”
 Instead, the government should depreciate the dollar, substantially restrict imports and offshoring, and heavily subsidize manufacturing—attaching strings so that manufacturing firms (which he sees as “semi-public institutions”) could no longer relocate without government permission.
 Most economists will question these proposals, along with his contention that governmental subsidies of manufacturing already equal 20 percent of its revenue—a definition that elastically views as subsidies government infrastructure spending and purchases of manufactured goods (such as police cars) at market prices.

-Managing in the Gray by
+Managing in the Gray by Joseph L. Badaracco Jr.

 Publication Date: 2016-09-06